TheRealNin/ns2-rebirth/mvm.md

 ## Update for Dec 23

-* Due to vanilla's exos price increase from 45 to 55 res and the railgun's damage and fire rate reduction, shield generator exo damage resistance has been reduced from 50% to 25%.
+* Shield generator exo damage resistance has been reduced from 50% to 25%.

 ## Update for Dec 19